anishkarki/anishkarki.github.io/Only_HA.md

-# Only HA and DR solutions in SQL SERVER
+# Only HA and DR solutions in SQL SERVER [High Availability]
 ## Replication for HA
 Publications, distributor, subscriptions